Lions-1/My-Devops-Projects/K8sHelmMonitoring/README.md

 ## Key Features

-- **Automated Deployments**: Helm and HelmFile enable automated and templated deployments across environments.
+- **Automated Deployments**: Terraform provisions the GKE cluster, while Helm and HelmFile handle the automated and templated deployments across environments.
 - **Scalability**: Each microservice has replicas, ensuring the application can handle increased traffic and failure scenarios.
 - **Monitoring**: Real-time monitoring and alerting through Prometheus and Grafana, providing insights into application performance.
 - **Resilience**: Health checks and resource quotas ensure that each microservice is healthy and properly utilizing resources.